 The biggest threat to the lives of people injured by wireless technology is the Telecommunications Act of 1996—a shocking piece of legislation that turns the role of government on its head.
 This law makes it illegal for cities and counties to protect the public health and welfare if to do so would interfere with the construction of a national wireless telecommunications network.
 Municipalities are prohibited from taking action to stop antennas and towers from being built where they will injure people.
 As a result, a growing class of refugees have been forced to leave their homes in order to survive.

-The Cellular Phone Task Force is funding a lawsuit brought by our president, Arthur Firstenberg, in order to restore the rights of the people to protect themselves.
+The Cellular Phone Task Force is funding a groundbreaking lawsuit brought by our president, Arthur Firstenberg, in order to restore the rights of the people to protect themselves.
 The lawsuit was filed in 2010 and is still being fought in the courts.
 Here is its history and current status.

 On November 15, 2010 AT&T upgraded its cell phone service from “2G” (second generation) to “3G” (third generation) throughout Santa Fe, New Mexico.
 Santa Fe has a zoning ordinance prohibiting any intensification of an existing use without a public hearing and a new permit.
-Since AT&T had not applied to the City to increase the power of its cell towers, Firstenberg, who owns a home in Santa Fe, filed a lawsuit in state court against the city and AT&T asking the court to order the new service suspended pending public hearings.
+Since AT&T had not applied to the city to increase the power of its cell towers, Firstenberg, who owns a home in Santa Fe, filed suit in state court against the city and AT&T asking the court to order the new service suspended pending public hearings.
 He argued that people with electromagnetic hypersensitivity (EHS) were being discriminated against, and that the city is required under the Americans with Disabilities Act (ADA) and the Fourteenth Amendment to protect them.
 The Fourteenth Amendment guarantees all citizens the equal protection of the laws, and says that no citizen may be deprived of life, liberty or property without due process of law.

 AT&T transfered the case to federal court.
-On July 5, 2011 Judge James A. Parker dismissed the case, ruling that because of the Telecommunications Act supersedes the ADA, and that people with EHS are not protected by the ADA or the Fourteenth Amendment of the Constitution.
+On July 5, 2011 Judge James A. Parker dismissed the case, ruling that the Telecommunications Act supersedes the ADA, and that people with EHS are not protected by the Fourteenth Amendment of the Constitution.

 “The Telecommunications Act should not be interpreted to injure an identifiable segment of the population, exile them from their homes and their city, leave them no place where they can survive, and allow them no remedy under City, State or Federal laws or constitutions.”